Computing Wasserstein Barycenter via operator splitting: the method of averaged marginals: Numerical Experiments

 \subsubsection{Influence of the support}

-This section is echoing \cref{parametric_section} and studies the influence of the support size.
+This section echoes \Cref{parametric_section} and studies the influence of the support size.
 To do so, two datasets have been tested for MAM and IBP.
-The first dataset is already used in \cref{quantitative_section}: 60 pictures of 3's taken from the classic MNIST database \cite{MNIST_database}.
-The second dataset is also composed by these 60 images but each digit has been randomly translated and rotated in the same way as in \cref{barycenter_evolution}.
-Therefore, the union of the support of the second dataset is greater than the first one, as illustrated in \cref{fig_support}.
+The first dataset is already used in \Cref{quantitative_section}: 60 pictures of 3's taken from the MNIST database \cite{MNIST_database}.
+The second dataset is also composed of these 60 images but each digit has been randomly translated and rotated in the same way as in \cref{barycenter_evolution}.
+Therefore, the union of the support of the second dataset is greater than the first one.

-\cref{fig_compare_support} presents two graphs that have been obtained just as in \cref{quantitative_section}, but displaying the evolution w.r.t time in percentage: $\Delta W_{\%} := \frac{\bar W_2^2(p^{k}) -\bar W_2^2(p_{exact}) }{\bar W_2^2(p_{exact})} \times 100$.
+\cref{fig_compare_support} presents two graphs that have been obtained just as in \Cref{quantitative_section}, but displaying the evolution in percentage: $\Delta W_{\%} := \frac{\bar W_2^2(p^{k}) -\bar W_2^2(p_{G}) }{\bar W_2^2(p_{G})} \times 100$.
 Once more, the hyperparameters have been fully tuned.
-The hyperparameter of the IBP method is smaller for the second datacase.
-Indeed, as stated in \cite{J.Ye}, the greater is the support, the stronger are the restrictions on $\lambda$.
-And since the smaller is $\lambda$ the further is the approximated problem to the exact one this is expected to witness rising differences between on the following graphs.
+The hyperparameter of the IBP method is smaller for the second dataset.
+Indeed, as stated in \cite{J.Ye}, the greater the support, the stronger the restrictions on $\lambda$, and thus, the less precise IBP.

-Being an exact method, MAM is insensitive to support size.
-The density of the dataset has little impact on the convergence time as explained in \cref{parametric_section} and exemplified in \cref{fig_compare_support}.
-Such visual results concerning IBP initialization and parametrization have already been discussed in \cref{barycenter_evolution}, some other qualitative results can be found in \cite{Puccetti} where the author shows that properties of the distributions can be lost due to the entropy penalization in IBP.

-\subsection{Comparison with B-ADMM}
+\subsubsection{Comparison with B-ADMM}